Frequently asked questions about the meter upgrade program (AMI 2.0)

 Utilities Kingston is upgrading meters across the community as part of a multi-year program to improve safety, reliability, and service.
 This includes the introduction of Advanced Metering Infrastructure (AMI) 2.0.

-This page answers common questions about the upgrade, what to expect during your meter change, and how to prepare.
+This page answers common questions about the meter upgrade program and what to expect during your meter change.
 If you need more information, our customer service team is here to help.

 -

-There are no fees associated with meter changes unless a deficiency is identified.
+There are no fees associated with meter upgrade program unless a deficiency is identified.
 Examples of deficiencies may include a damaged meter base, unsafe conditions, or equipment that does not meet current safety standards.

 If a deficiency is found, it must be repaired or replaced by a licensed contractor before the new meter can be installed.
 The cost of this work is the customer’s responsibility.